-With 587,000 km square, Madagascar is the world’s fifth largest island.
+Madagascar, the world’s fourth largest island, gained independence from France in 1960.
 Separated from the African mainland for 165 million years, it boasts a unique ecosystem, with many species of plants and animals found nowhere else.
-Despite vast potential, the country is one of just a handful to have experienced, over the past decades, a stagnation in per capita income coupled with a rise in poverty: 92 percent of its estimated 23 million people live below the international poverty line.
-Low income and food-deficient, Madagascar is ranked 154th on the Human Development Index.
+Despite its great potential, the country is one of just a handful to have experienced a stagnation in per capita income coupled with a rise in poverty in recent decades.
+More than 90 percent of its 23 million people live below the international poverty line.
+Madagascar is ranked 154th out of 188 countries on the 2015 Human Development Index.

 Farming, fishing and forestry form the backbone of the Malagasy economy.
-Agriculture is dominated by rain-fed, small-scale subsistence farming.
-Seven out of 10 smallholder farmers own no more than 1.2 hectare of land.
-Rice is a staple; although it is the Madagascar’s main crop, the country is a net rice importer.
-Agricultural production remains low due to limited access to agricultural inputs, as well as to credit and technical support services; limited access to markets and market information; obsolete farming and post-harvest techniques; and gender inequality.
+Agriculture is dominated by rain-fed small-scale subsistence farming.
+Seven out of 10 smallholder farmers own no more than 1.2 hectares of land.
+Rice is a staple but, although it is the island’s main crop, Madagascar is a net rice importer.
+Agricultural production remains low due to a range of factors including limited access to agricultural inputs, credit and markets.

-Madagascar has experienced political instability since independence in 1960.
-The latest crisis, in 2009-13, negatively affected government institutional capacity, economic growth and development efforts.
-It also reduced vulnerable people's access to basic services and their ability to prevent and recover from frequent shocks.
+Recent political instability has undermined government institutional capacity, economic growth and development efforts.
+It has also reduced people's access to basic services and their ability to prevent and recover from frequent shocks.

 Current issues in Madagascar

-Madagascar is one of the ten countries most vulnerable to natural disasters.
-A quarter of the population – some five million people – live in areas highly prone to cyclones, floods or drought.
-Climate change and environmental degradation exacerbate these risks.
-Added to this, the increasing fragility of the ecosystem intensifies vulnerability to shocks and related food insecurity.
-Deforestation in particular has become a major concern: 85 percent of Madagascar’s rain forest has been lost to logging and coal-making for household use, slash-and-burn agricultural practices, and illegal exploitation.
+Madagascar is among the ten countries most vulnerable to natural disasters.
+A quarter of the population – 5 million people – live in areas highly prone to cyclones, floods or drought.
+Climate change and environmental degradation exacerbate these risks while the increasing fragility of the ecosystem intensifies vulnerability to shocks and food insecurity.
+Deforestation has become a major concern: 85 percent of Madagascar’s rainforest has been lost to logging, charcoal-making and slash-and-burn agriculture.

 What the World Food Programme is doing in Madagascar

-In 2016, WFP aims to assist 700,000 vulnerable people in Madagascar’s southern and south-eastern regions, as well as in poor urban areas of the capital, Antananarivo, and in Tuléar.
+WFP assists vulnerable people in Madagascar’s southern and south-eastern regions, as well as in poor urban areas of the capital, Antananarivo, and in Tuléar.
 This is done through a development-oriented Country Programme and a Protracted Relief and Recovery Operation.

-• We work to support the Ministry of National Education by offering school feeding.
-Aside from food assistance, we are helping develop a national school feeding policy and a home-grown school feeding programme linked to smallholder farmer production.
-We continue to provide nutritional education, to promote hygiene in schools, and to encourage the use of environmentally friendly stoves.
+- to provide school meals with the support of the Ministry of National Education.
+In addition, WFP is helping to develop a national school meals policy and a home-grown school meals programme linked to smallholder farmer production.
+WFP also provides nutritional education, promotes hygiene in schools and encourages the use of environmentally friendly stoves.

-• We seek to improve the nutritional situation of vulnerable groups by working to prevent acute malnutrition, reduce stunting, and extend nutritional support to people suffering from tuberculosis.
+- to improve the nutritional status of vulnerable groups by working to prevent acute malnutrition, reduce stunting and extend nutritional support to people suffering from tuberculosis.

-• We help enhance access to markets for smallholder farmers through local food purchases, and build the capacity of farmers’ associations to improve the quality of their crops.
+- to enhance smallholder farmers’ access to markets through local food purchase, and build the capacity of farmers’ associations to improve crop quality.

-Strengthening the capacity of Government institutions is one of WFP’s main objectives for the coming years.
+Strengthening the capacity of Government institutions is one of WFP’s main objectives over coming years.